AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/indexing-content.md

 ### Running

-When the ingestion completes successfully, the indexing job is initiated automatically.
-The ingestion job row will show a progress icon.
+When the ingestion succeeds, the indexing job is initiated automatically.
+The ingestion job row will show a progress icon for the AEM indexing status.
 You may open the duration dialog to see the simple progress of the job.

 ![image](/help/journey-migration/content-transfer-tool/assets-indexing/running.png)

 ### Complete

-When the indexing job completes successfully the instance is ready to be used at optimum performance.
+When the indexing job succeeds the instance is ready to be used at optimum performance.
 At this point the indexing job logs will be available to view or download in order to inspect them.

 ![image](/help/journey-migration/content-transfer-tool/assets-indexing/complete.png)